Nelson H. H. Graburn: Education

-Graburn studied as King's School, Canterbury from 1950-55.
+Graburn studied as King's School, Canterbury from 1950 to 1955.
 He earned his B.A. in Natural Sciences and Social Anthropology at Clare College in 1958 and his M.A.
 Anthropology at McGill University, Montreal in 1960.
-He completed his Ph.D. in Anthropology at the University of Chicago in 1963.
-His PhD research was partially was based on research by the Northern Co-ordination and Research Centre.
+He completed his Ph.D. in anthropology at the University of Chicago in 1963.
+His PhD research was partially based on research by the Northern Co-ordination and Research Centre.

 Career

 Graburn began teaching at Berkeley in 1964.
-He had visiting appointments at a number of national museums globally including the National Museum of Civilization in Ottawa, Canada Le Centre des Hautes Etudes Touristiques, Aix-en-Provence, the National Museum of Ethnology (Minpaku) in Osaka, the Research Center for Korean Studies, Kyushu National University, Fukuoka, the International Institute for Culture, Tourism and Development, London Metropolitan University, the Federal University of Rio Grande do Sul, Porto Alegre, Brazil and he has lectured at twenty-four Chinese universities.
-He is currently a Professor Emeritus in Sociocultural Anthropology at University of California, Berkeley.
+He had visiting appointments at a number of national museums globally including the National Museum of Civilization in Ottawa, Canada Le Centre des Hautes Etudes Touristiques, Aix-en-Provence, the National Museum of Ethnology (Minpaku) in Osaka, the Research Center for Korean Studies, Kyushu National University, Fukuoka, the International Institute for Culture, Tourism and Development, London Metropolitan University, the Federal University of Rio Grande do Sul, Porto Alegre, Brazil and he lectured at twenty-four Chinese universities.
+He is currently a professor emeritus in Sociocultural Anthropology at University of California, Berkeley.

-His areas of research include "social and cultural anthropology, kinship, art, tourism, Japan, circumpolar, China, Heritage, and Inuit."
+His areas of research included "social and cultural anthropology, kinship, art, tourism, Japan, circumpolar, China, Heritage, and Inuit."